 Ceramic tiles offer stain resistance and durability, as well as unique aesthetics.
 However, they are also very hard underfoot, time-consuming to install and typically have inferior hygiene and slip resistance.
 Grout failure is a common problem and leads initially to the harbouring of bacteria followed by floor failure.
 Unglazed tiles cannot be used for industrial kitchen flooring at all, as the ceramic is porous and can absorb bacteria and germs.

 Vinyl flooring is the cheapest option but will need replacing the soonest, as it cannot be repaired.
-It’s not an environmentally-friendly option either, with Volative Organic Chemicals (VOCs) used in its production and worn out materials often ending up in landfills.
+It’s not an environmentally-friendly option either, with Volatile Organic Chemicals (VOCs) used in its production and worn out materials often ending up in landfills.

 Below, we outline some essential considerations for choosing industrial commercial kitchen floors, examining the performance of these three options.